NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/transposition-ammunition.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "transposition-ammunition"
 aliases: "Transposition Ammunition"
 source: "Pathfinder Lost Omens The Grand Bazaar"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "magical"
 trait03: "teleportation"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 9
 weight:
 value: "125"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Ammunition** any  **Activate** `pf2:2` Interact  * * *  Transposition ammunition has a milky-white cast and will sometimes shift position subtly of its own accord.
+description: "**Ammunition** any  **Activate** `pf2:2` Interact  * * *  Transposition
+  ammunition has a milky-white cast and will sometimes shift position subtly of its own accord.
 When you activate the ammunition, instead of making your Strike against a foe, you fire transposition ammunition at any unoccupied square you can see within your weapon's first range increment and succeed without making an attack roll.
 You pull yourself through the Astral Plane, teleporting along with any items you are holding into the square where you shot the ammunition.
 If this would carry along any other creature (even one in an extradimensional space), the activation fails."
 powerTitle1:
 actionEconomy1:
 type1: